Atlassian Intelligence transform content tone: A complete guide

 Practical use cases

-This isn't just a neat party trick; it has some real-world uses that can genuinely improve your team's communication.
+This isn't just a neat feature; it has some real-world uses that can genuinely improve your team's communication.

-• Customer support: A support agent can take a dry, technical answer in a Jira Service Management ticket and quickly rephrase it to sound more understanding and helpful for a frustrated customer.
+• Customer support: A support agent can take a technical answer in a Jira Service Management ticket and quickly rephrase it to sound more understanding and helpful for a customer.

-• Team collaboration: You've got to give some direct feedback on a project, but you don't want to sound like a jerk.
-You can use the tool to soften the language, making it feel more constructive and less critical.
+• Team collaboration: If you need to provide direct feedback on a project, you can use the tool to ensure the language is constructive and supportive.

-• Documentation: You can take a bunch of casual brainstorming notes from a team meeting in Confluence and instantly polish them into a formal tone for an official project proposal that needs to be shared with leadership.
+• Documentation: You can take casual brainstorming notes from a team meeting in Confluence and instantly polish them into a formal tone for an official project proposal.

-While changing the tone is cool, it's just one piece of the puzzle.
-Atlassian Intelligence can do a few other things, but its convenience comes with some serious strings attached.
-Before you get too excited, let's talk about the catches, because there are a few big ones.
+While changing the tone is efficient, it's just one piece of the puzzle.
+Atlassian Intelligence can do a few other things, and it is built to provide maximum value within the Atlassian cloud.

 Beyond changing tone: Other capabilities